Simplifies field service management for small to medium-sized businesses, but expensive for larger teams

 • Business operations: Syncs with Zapier for workflow automation and Google Calendar for scheduling.

-While Jobber is actively expanding its integrations, it still lacks some in-depth connections found in more advanced platforms, including advanced marketing automation, inventory management, and business intelligence.
+While Jobber is actively expanding its integrations, it still lacks some in-depth connections found in more advanced platforms, such as business intelligence tools.

 Jobber Security Features